 Alcoholism and other disorders as a family disease; effects of role disturbance, boundary violations, and communication disruptions on children, spouse, and family systems; therapeutic interventions for families.
 Development of a multicultural perspective in working with families and within communities.
-Prerequisite: None
+Required course for students seeking the Substance Use Disorder Counseling track (including fast track students).